NOW HIRING: Watershed Coordinator

 - Knowledge of current practices, principles and technological developments of watershed management and water quality restoration.

-- Knowledge of water quality laws, regulations, and ordinances.
+- Knowledge of water quality and habitat related laws, regulations, and ordinances.

 - Knowledge of leadership and negotiation techniques and the ability to build and motivate multi-organizational teams to achieve voluntary objectives.

 - Ability to establish and maintain professional networks to accomplish goals.